Abdykapar/Abdykapar/README.md

 # Software engineer
-I use go, python and javascript programming languages
+I use node, python and javascript programming languages